hwanglab/divine/README.md

 - Q.9: Does Divine support analysis for trio samples (e.g., proband, mother, and father)?

 - A.9: Yes, if VCF file contains multiple samples, then trio analysis can be done in `divine.xls`.
 The next release of Divine will provide more systematic trio analysis.
+A demo family sample is available at `$DIVINE/gcn/bin/prioritize/examples`.

 - Q.10: I don't have a Linux computer.
 Can Divine run on MacOS or Windows?